francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 401 (Unauthorized) response message.
 Once the user authentication is successful, the remote terminal server can process the request and start the conversation.
 This section only provides example user authentication mechanisms.
 Other mechanisms may be proposed in the future in separate documents.
 The two first examples are implemented by our current prototype {{PROTOTYPE}}.
-The third example leverages the Signature authentication scheme {{HTTP-SIGNATURE}} and will be preferred for public key authentication in future versions of our prototype.
+The third example leverages the Concealed authentication scheme {{HTTP-CONCEALED}} and will be preferred for public key authentication in future versions of our prototype.

 ### Password authentication using HTTP Basic Authentication